nss-nighclass-projects/spa-group-iife-translator/README.md

 This is Swedish, so please choose other languages.
 You can add as many words/translations as you wish so that the user can write more complex holiday cards.

-1. One team member creates a Github project and adds the others as collaborators.
 1. Each team member picks a language.
 1. Your project should have one HTML file that has a textarea, a select element with an option for each language, a button with a label of "Translate", and an empty DOM element into which the translated text will be inserted.
 1. The team must discuss and choose a single variable name that will hold all of the logic that the team creates (i.e. see the Sedan example above).